Skip to main content

 • Meals to celebrate birthdays, weddings, births, etc., are prohibited.

-• E.g., A team art class, team cooking demo, team bowling
+• E.g., team art class, team cooking demo, team bowling

-• Flowers for the hospitalization of an employee or a death in the employee’s family
+• Flowers for the hospitalization of an employee or death of an employee’s immediate family member

 • Books (outside of required reading or textbooks)